mszegedy/plea/story/ch-6.md

 The noise of metal tearing against metal sounded in the distance.

-"...was that a fox?" asked Alexey.
+"…was that a fox?" asked Alexey.

 "No," said Tosha.
 "I think it was a train, further away."

-"...a train _crash?_ Maybe?"
+"…a train _crash?_ Maybe?"

 The Aas River Basin was served by a light rail system known as Aastran, which made certain train sounds a regular occurrence in Keleykh.
 This noise, however, didn't quite fit among them.

 "Could be a spirit screaming?
 Those can sound like metal," suggested Sofia.

-"...they do that?" asked Alexey.
+"…they do that?" asked Alexey.

 "Sure.
 If someone made them really, really angry.
 Like breaking a contract with them."